crcdng/weather_app/README.md

 ## Architecture overview

-The application is structured in threee layers: UI layer, Domain layer and Data layer.
+The application is structured into threee layers: Presentation, Domain and Data.

 From top to bottom:

-### UI layer
+### Presentation layer

 The `WeatherNotifier` is a ChangeNotifier.
 It is provided to the widget tree by `WeatherNotifierProvider`, an Inherited Widget.
 The `WeatherNotifierProvider` is set up in main.dart.

 The `WeatherNotifier` has a `WeatherEntity` and gets a `GetWeatherUsecase` via the constructor.
 It calls the use case with the name of the city, sets the entity and tells the `ListenableBuilder` widget in our `WeatherScreen` to rebuild.
+When the `TextField` changes, `WeatherNotifier`'s `getCurrentWeather()` method is called.
 A debounce mechanism limits the number of calls.

 ### Domain layer